Prometheus-X-association/3videnz-siwed-react/README.md

 export default defineConfig({ projectId, metadata, chains, statement, timeToLive })
 ```

-> While 3videnz Sign-in with Ethereum DID supports any EVM compatible chain adhering to the [CAIP-25](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-25.md) standard, it is recommended to limit to Goerli configuration at the moment
+> While 3videnz Sign-in with Ethereum DID supports configuring multiple EVM compatible chains adhering to the [CAIP-25](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-25.md) standard, it is recommended to limit to a signle network at the moment

 ### Setup
 Import the configuration in the client application `./src/index.js` file to set up 3videnz Sign-in with Ethereum DID